Late Roman Shield Patterns taken from the

 The Eastern empire:

-Magister Militum Praesentalis I - 24 shields
+Magister Militum Praesentalis I - 120 versions of 24 shields

-Magister Militum Praesentalis II - 24 shields
+Magister Militum Praesentalis II - 119 versions of 24 shields

-Magister Militum per Orientem - 21 shields
+Magister Militum per Orientem - 105 versions of 21 shields

-Magister Militum per Thracias - 21 shields
+Magister Militum per Thracias - 105 versions of 21 shields

-Magister Militum per Illyricum - 15 shields
+Magister Militum per Illyricum - 75 versions of 15 shields

-Magister Officiorum - 6 shields
+Magister Officiorum - 30 versions of 6 shields

-Comes domesticorum equitum, peditum - 2 shields
+Comes domesticorum equitum, peditum - 10 versions of 2 shields

 Comes per Isauriam